 Pharmaceutical Company should ensure that scientific and medical information prepared by them for inclusion in their websites is reviewed for accuracy and compliance with this Code and applicable Croatian regulations.
 The Medical Department established within the Pharmaceutical Company may perform this function or it may be entrusted to other appropriately qualified persons.

 The website must conform to legislation and applicable codes of conduct governing the data privacy, security and confidentiality of personal information

-1. All Events organised or sponsored by or on behalf of a Pharmaceutical Company, must be held in an appropriate venue that is conductive to the main purpose of the Event and may offer hospitality only following criteria stated in Article 11.2. of this Code.
+1. All Events organised or sponsored by a Pharmaceutical Company or by a Third Party on behalf of Pharmaceutical Company must be held in an appropriate Location that is conductive to the main purpose of the Event and may offer Hospitality only following criteria stated in Article 11.2. of this Code.

-The guiding principle in hotel selection process under the previous paragraph of this Art.
-126.96.36.199, should be predominance of hotel’s business features in terms of appropriate congress facilities or conference rooms capable of receiving any given number of attendees, whereby the hotel with predominantly spa, wellness or leisure features will in no event be deemed as the appropriate venue.
+The guiding principle in hotel selection process should be predominance of hotel’s business features in terms of appropriate congress facilities or conference rooms capable of receiving any given number of attendees, whereby locations recognized or famous for their leisure and extravagant features should be avoided.
+Appropriate Location is no hotel with predominantly spa, wellness or leisure features.

-Management Board of Association will have the power of interpretation, in all cases of doubt on appropriateness of the particular hotel.
+Association’s Management Board will have the power of interpretation, in all cases of doubt on appropriateness of the particular Location.